-This section is the most important of the text118, hence hidden somewhere in the middle (when the document will be completed).
+This section is the most important of the text121, hence hidden somewhere in the middle.
 Here we are going to talk about programming real software and trying to avoid the most common security mistakes.
 Regular practice and wise control of this aspect of programming will give you a decisive and definitive advantage over most other programmers.
 Your software will have the same kind of superiority over all other unsecure software.
 The author suspects that running such software will give the feeling of operating a 20th century tank in the middle of a middle-age battle: why bother with plate or mail armour, crossbows, bows and arrows if you can easily drive something like a M4 Sherman?
-Upgrading to the cyberspace equivalent of the latest AMX Leclerc or M1 Abrams is left as an exercise to the (hopefully well funded) reader119.
-Needless to say, all these investments will also extend your (virtual) life accordingly120.
+Upgrading to the cyberspace equivalent of the latest AMX Leclerc or M1 Abrams is left as an exercise to the (hopefully well funded) reader122.
+Needless to say, all these investments will also extend your (virtual) life accordingly123.